dannotes/bookofdaniel/content/posts/Integration-of-Zoho-Desk-and-Grafana.md

     To maintain SLA compliance, we required a solution which will escalate the tickets to a manager when there is breach in a predefined time threshold (e.g., x minutes/hours).

 **4. Email Tickets with Mandatory Fields:**
     Zoho Desk offers a convenient feature that allows users to raise tickets via email.
 However, this feature creates tickets without mandatory fields, such as client or environment name.
+This calls for communicating the team over and over again resulting in time consumption.

 **5. Real-Time Monitoring & Scoreboard:**
     The absence of a real-time dashboard has caused inefficiencies in tracking productivity.